 Crossing the roads in Kathmandu may be more dangerous than going to Everest Base Camp.
 You have to know to do it right.

 Something about Annapurna Circuit!

 Well, some people confuse Annapurna Circuit trek with Annapurna Base Camp trek.
-First of all, these are two completely different treks.
-Annapurna Circuit trek is getting more feasible due to building of motor roads.
+First of all, these are two entirely different treks.
+Annapurna Circuit trek is getting more feasible due to the building of motor roads.
 They are all Nepali style roads- so good luck with that.
-But if we compare the treks, Annapurna Circuit is a good experience that you can have in Nepal.
-This is because you trek from a really plain 500/800 meters to 5400 meters and in that altitude change, you see tropical vegetations changing, climate changing, people changing as well as religion changing.
+But if we compare the treks, the Annapurna Circuit is a great experience that you can have in Nepal.
+It is because you trek from a plain 500/800 meters to 5400 meters and in that altitude change, you see tropical vegetations changing, climate changing, people changing as well as religion changing.
 The mountains are always there.
-One probably thinks of Annapurna, or Fishtail while booking a holiday, but eventually it is the people and culture that one falls in love with.
-So, Annapurna is a great trail to savour all the spices in one.
+One probably thinks of Annapurna, or Fishtail while booking a holiday, but eventually, it is the people and culture that one falls in love with.
+So, Annapurna is a great trail to savor all the spices in one.

-I am not going to talk about usual boring stuff like trekking boots and caps because probably now it all by now.
-The best thing to bring with you is a good vibe and a good attitude.
+I am not going to talk about usual boring stuff like trekking boots and caps because you probably know it all.
+The best thing to bring with you is a good vibe and a right attitude.
 Be open and positive to whatever comes.
 Also, sometimes a small guitar might be helpful to make new friends from all around the world if you know how to play.
-You might even get a chance to learn chords from popular Nepali songs like ‘Resham Firiri’.
+You might even get a chance to learn chords from popular Nepali songs like ‘Resham Firiri.’